Old dogs are less valuable to society than young dogs

 Handy person to help with renovations in our storefront offices

 Small items can be sent to The Sanctuary for Senior Dogs, PO Box 609054, Cleveland, OH 44109.
-Others can be dropped off at the Adoption & Education Center, 4681 Broadview Road, Cleveland, OH 44109 on Tuesday & Wednesday from 6-8 PM or Friday & Saturday from 10 AM - 2 PM.
+Others can be dropped off at the Adoption & Education Center, 4860 Broadview Road, Cleveland, OH 44109 by appointment.

 Do you have an item you would like to donate that is not on our list?
 Call us.
-If we don't need it, we probably know an organization that does.
+If we don't need it, we may know an organization that does.

 Or simply contact us for more information on the many ways you can become involved in the activities at the Sanctuary.
 We want your help.